 So Strictly Come Dancing started has started again and in my house this has brought on much excitement.
 As there’s a three week gap before the whole Strictly thing really starts I thought it’d be fun to put the runners and riders through a weighted decision matrix to see who will win.
-I’m a reluctant Strictly fan, the sort who peers over the top of my book when Russell Grant is about to be fired out of a cannon or when Ola is wearing something particularly skimpy so I suggest you choose your own factors and favourite contestants as my judgement in this area will not be good!
+I’m a reluctant Strictly fan, the sort who peers over the top of my book when Russell Grant is about to be fired out of a cannon or when it’s time for the show dances, so I suggest you choose your own factors and favourite contestants as my judgement in this area will not be good!

 This blog was written back in 2012 so is a little out of date.
-However the same principles apply so have a read and then download a template to help you decide.
+However the same principles apply so have a read and then download a weighted decision matrix template.

 The five candidates who got onto my shortlist have not got there because of their dancing ability, I have chosen them because in Brucie’s words, “they’re my favourites”.
 So you won’t find any soap stars, pop stars or wannabe’s, I prefer Michael Vaughan because I love cricket; Jerry Hall for a good first impression; Louise Smith and Victoria Pendleton for inspiring us all during the Olympics and lastly I chose Johnny Ball for nostalgic and “he’s a top guy” reasons.
 Let’s face it, Strictly is formulaic and contestants are picked to fit various stereotypes.
 These are the ones that appeal to me.